odipar/manikin/_posts/2021-03-19-my-first-post.md

 (although it took me three years to make it *that* simple, with dozens of tries, improvements and failures).

 You may disagree that Manikin is simple.
-And yes, I've introduced some extra types, like `Pre` and `Msg`, and it is not clear what they are for.
+And yes, I've introduced some extra types, like `Pre` and `Msg`, and it is not immediately clear what they are for.
 Also, the World type looks very different from the previous version we discussed.

 #### Fluent Builder
-Let's unpack all the types to get a better understanding and start with the fluent builder that Manikin provides to build `Msg` objects.
+Let's unpack the types a bit to get a better understanding, starting with the fluent builder that is responsible for building `Msg` objects.

-Let's say we want implement `LMessage`.
-As you can see we have to return a `Msg` object in method `local`.
+Say we want implement `LMessage`.
+For that, we need to implement the `local` method which must return a `Msg` object.
 So how do we build one?

 If you look closely at `Env`, you see it defines a `pre` method that takes a single function parameter.